Beard & Blade Shopify Store Review by PageFly

 Now, in 2019, we’re seeing real changes in the way the world views beauty products for men (that’s what they really are).
 One such brand that’s cashing in on the trend is Beard & Blade, an Australian born company that promises to have you looking less Alaskan grizzly bear, and more well-kept homo sapien.

 They sell a neat range of razors, haircare, fragrances, and even dental care.
-So I thought it would be worth reviewing their Shopify-hosted store, to see what we can learn about their design, sales tactics and copy and general content.
+So I thought it would be worth reviewing their Shopify-hosted store - one of the best out there, to see what we can learn about their design, sales tactics and copy and general content.

 Check it out below.